ilmisam/Obfuscation-Measurement-with-CodeQL/README.md

 # Obfuscation-Measurement-with-CodeQL
-Measuring CodeQL performance against obfuscation techniques (Matias Gobbi)      Writing queries using the static analysis framework CodeQL     Leverage the JavaScript Obfuscator Tool as benchmark     Gather a small dataset of malicious packages and dataflow queries for evaluation, Backstabber's Knife Collection
+Measuring CodeQL performance against obfuscation techniques Writing queries using the static analysis framework CodeQL
+Leverage the JavaScript Obfuscator Tool as benchmark
+Gather a small dataset of malicious packages and dataflow queries for evaluation, Backstabber's Knife Collection